-Keep your tablets where young children cannot reach them.
+Keep your tablets where young children cannot reach them. $\,$

-A locked cupboard at least 1 1⁄2 meters above the ground is a good place to store medicines.
+A locked cupboard at least 1 $\frac{1}{2}$ metres above the ground is a good place to store medicines.

-Keep AURO-SERTRALINE in a cool, dry place where the temperature stays below 25°Celsius.
+Keep Sertraline generichealth in a cool, dry place where the temperature stays below 30 degrees Celsius.
 Do not store it or any other medicine in the bathroom or near a sink.

-Do not leave it in the car or on window sills.
+Do not leave it in the car or window sills.